 Or, to avoid dealing with copyrights and Creative Commons, you can always use your own photographs or graphics.
 Since you are the creator, you hold the rights and can use them as you please.

-If you have any questions about copyrights, the Creative Commons licenses, or anything else please leave a comment below or write to us on our Facebook wall and we will help you out!
+If you have any questions about copyrights, the Creative Commons licenses, or anything else please write to us on our Facebook wall and we will help you out!

 You may be interested in part two: 5 Tips to Selecting the Perfect Image for Your Website or Blog.